InformaticsMatters/virtual-screening/data-manager/docs/im-virtual-screening/filter-sdf.md

+# Job: filter-sdf

-This describes how to run the *filter-sdf* job from the *virtual screening* category in the *im-virtual-screening* collection.
+This describes how to run the `filter-sdf` job from the `virtual screening` category in the `im-virtual-screening` collection.

 ## What the job does